 Fig. 6.
-American place in Div.
+American plaice in Div.
 3LNO: proportion of abundance (from RV surveys) comprised of fish aged 9+ and 12+.

 Non-equilibrium stock production model incorporating covariates (ASPIC).
 A nonequilibrium surplus production model - ASPIC (Prager, 1994; 1995) was used with catch, CPUE, and survey indices.
 Several analyses were conducted using different combinations of indices and various ranges of years.
 CPUE data back to 1960 were included, given the dynamic range of these data, and were supplemented with survey series starting in 1971 or later.
-When the datasets were split into the earlier and later periods (1960-77, 1980 onward), the model could only find a solution within strict constraints, and there were strong residual patterns within the separate time periods.
-Estimates of MSY and ratios of F and biomass to MSY reference points are more robust than the absolute levels of biomass or F coming from the models.
+When the datasets were split into the earlier and later periods (1960-77, 1980 onward), the model could only find a solution within strict constraints, and there were strong residual patterns within the separate time periods: Estimates of MSY and ratios of F and biomass to MSY reference points are more robust than the absolute levels of biomass or F coming from the models.
 Estimates of MSY, based on either the full time series or 1960-77, were in the range of 44 000 to 56 000 tons, and agreed with various equilibrium surplus production models which have been run.
 The ratio of recent stock biomass to B{MSY} was very low in all cases, and the ratio of biomass to B{MSY} was below 1 after the late-1960s.
-Fig. 7a, b, c show the model results for the long time series and Fig. 7d and 7e display the relationship between yield and F as well as yield and SSB respectively.
+Figures 7a, b, c shows the model results for the long time series.
+Figures 7d and 7e show the resultant relationship of yield over fishing mortality and between yield and spawning stock biomass, respectively.